-Your child daydreams a lot at school and is easily distracted when he’s doing homework or chores.
+Reading up about ADHD or ADD can be rather confusing.
+Perhaps your child daydreams a lot at school and is easily distracted?
 Maybe he fidgets constantly.
-You might wonder if he has attention-deficit/hyperactivity disorder (ADHD).
-Or is it attention deficit disorder (ADD)?
+You might wonder if he has Attention Deficit Hyperactivity Disorder (ADHD).
+Or is it Attention Deficit Disorder (ADD)?

 Is there a difference?